We have a number of ongoing projects which you can access by clicking on the heading.

 The White Tailed Eagle's diet is varied depending on local habitats and the time of year.
 Depending on what is readily available their prey includes mammals, birds and fish.
 However many individuals are scavengers, stealing food from carnivores and other large birds, or eating carrion in the colder winter months when live food is scarce.

-In 1975 some eagles were reintroduced to the West coast of mainland Scotland as well as some of the islands including Rhum and Mull.
+In 1975 a few dozen eagles were first reintroduced to the West coast of mainland Scotland as well as some of the islands including Rhum and Mull.
 Between 2007 and 2013 they have also been reintroduced to the east coast of Scotland, where they are being monitored.
-Some early signs are hopeful that they will increase their numbers and territories.
+There are some signs that they will increase their numbers and territory.

-There are more breeding pairs today than at any time since 1975 although there is still a slow reproduction rate.
+There are more breeding pairs today than at any time recently although there is still a slow reproduction rate.
 So whilst the Scottish populations are gradually growing, both colonies need more support to establish the eagle as a common species.
+One recent count has a population of over 130 breeding pairs which has in reality, established a minimum viable population or MVP.

-FES advocates the re-establishment of an English colony in East Anglia where it once lived.
-Because FES has studied parallel programmes that have been successful, many believe that this is a feasible reintroduction policy.
-However, as always the British establishment are keen on their red tape which delays the implementation of such policies and makes for very slow progress.
+FES is advocating the establishment of an English colony in the Isle of Wight.
+Because FES has studied international parallel programmes that have been successful, we believe that this next plan of action is a feasible reintroduction policy.
+But, as always the actualization of such plans seems to be very slow progress.

-The common crane is one of Europe’s largest birds standing over three feet tall and with a wingspan of nearly 7 feet.
+The Eurasian (also called the Common) crane is one of Europe's tallest birds standing over three feet tall and with a wingspan of nearly seven feet.
 It is unmistakable, being coloured grey with long thin legs, a large body and long neck.
 About 400 years ago cranes were common in East Anglia, until it became a scarce visitor because mankind had continually drained their wetland nesting sites and hunting territories.

 In the 1970s a small breeding population established itself in the Norfolk Broads which gave the chance for conservationists to increase the colony.
-Since those years the colony has grown, and have even begun to nest in Suffolk.
+Since those years the colony has grown, and they have even nested in Suffolk.

 Meanwhile the Great Crane project for Somerset Moors and Levels has mixed habitats of wetlands as well as meadows and pastureland.
-In all, about a hundred birds (mainly eggs or chicks gathered from Germany) will be released by 2015 which should create a Minimum Viable Population (MVP) that is hoped to breed successfully.
+In all, about a hundred birds (mainly eggs or chicks gathered from Germany) were released in 2015 which created a MVP that is hoped to create a successful and permanent colony.

 FES is monitoring the development of both colonies and are prepared to act accordingly wherever necessary; they will also continue to report on their progress in the media.

-The Beaver has been temporarily reintroduced into Britain after an absence of about 500 years.
+The Beaver has been successfully reintroduced into the British countryside after an absence of about 500 years.

-A few years ago FES wrote to Louis MacDonald of the Scottish parliament to support the Beaver Reintroduction project at Knapdale Forest in Argyll.
-This was rejected, for what FES believes was lame excuses on behalf of the land owners’ self interests.
-But shortly afterwards, the Scottish Parliament and government changed, and the project was once more proposed to the new Scottish parliament.
+A good few years ago FES wrote to Louis MacDonald of the Scottish parliament to support the Beaver Reintroduction project at Knapdale Forest in Argyll.
+This original plan was rejected, for what FES believed was a lame excuse on behalf of the land owners' self interests.
+But shortly afterwards, the Scottish parliament and government changed, and the project was once more proposed to the new Scottish parliament.
 So FES wrote again in support of the plans to Richard Lochheart, the Cabinet Secretary for Rural Affairs and the Environment.
-This time the five year plan was given the go ahead; at one point 15 or so beavers have been brought in from Norway and released.
+This time the five year plan was given the go ahead.

 Whilst there are many supporters of the Beaver, there is opposition too, mainly from self interested land owners who have the ear of many influential people in the powerful establishment.

-FES not only supports the reintroduction of the Beaver in Scotland, but also into England, especially as there have been other scientific programmes which predict that a new reintroduction programme in East Anglia or elsewhere.
-In the meantime FES had welcomed another reintroduction trial of beavers into the River Otter, Devon which seems to be going well.
-This is great news and gives us confidence that the authorities will allow this creature to once again be a permanent feature in our countryside.
+FES advocates the re-introduction of the Beaver into England, especially as there have been other scientific programmes which predict that a new reintroduction programme in Devon, East Anglia and elsewhere.
+Understandably FES had welcomed the reintroduction trial of Beavers into the River Otter, Devon which seems to be going well, with a handful of breeding pairs.
+This is great news and gives FES confidence that the authorities will allow this creature to once again be a permanent feature of the British countryside wherever it should naturally be.